 Encryption of communications

-Matter mandates authenticated, encrypted sessions between devices and controllers.
-That reduces the risk of eavesdropping on status updates (door open, temperature alerts) or injection of false commands.
-The upshot for you is tangible: telemetry and control traffic are no longer trivial to intercept or spoof, whether traffic goes over Wi‑Fi or Thread.
+Matter mandates authenticated, encrypted sessions between devices and controllers, reducing the risk of eavesdropping on status updates — such as door open or temperature alerts — or the injection of false commands.
+In practical terms, your telemetry and control traffic are no longer easy to intercept or spoof, whether it travels over Wi-Fi or Thread.

 Consistent update mechanisms and smaller vulnerability windows